England–Wales border: English and Welsh boundaries

 The first legislation applying solely to Wales since the 16th century was passed in 1881.
 Subsequently, the border between England and Wales has taken on increasing legal and political significance.

-Until the Welsh Disestablishment in 1920, the Diocese of St Asaph covered parts of north-west Shropshire.
+Until the Welsh Disestablishment in 1920, the Diocese of St Asaph included parts of north-west Shropshire.
 The parishes transferred to the Diocese of Lichfield were: Criftins, Hengoed, Kinnerley, Knockin, Llanyblodwell, Llanymynech, Melverley, Morton, Oswestry, St Martins, Selattyn, Trefonen, Weston Rhyn and Whittington.

-In 1965, a separate department of state was established for Wales – the Welsh Office – which assumed an increasing range of administrative responsibilities from Whitehall.
-By 1992, the Welsh Office oversaw housing, local government, roads, historic buildings, health, education, economic development, agriculture, fisheries and urban regeneration, although the extent to which it was able to be autonomous from England in public policy is a matter of debate.
+In 1965, a separate government department, the Welsh Office, was established for Wales, and it assumed an increasing range of administrative responsibilities.
+By 1992, the Welsh Office oversaw housing, local government, roads, historic buildings, health, education, economic development, agriculture, fisheries and urban regeneration, although the extent to which it was autonomous from England in public policy is a matter of debate.